LoopOnCode/UnitySensor/README.md

 ### Windows Setup<!-- omit from toc -->
 1. Go to Settings -> Bluetooth & Devices -> Add device.
 1. Select Bluetooth.
-1. After the scan has completed, Unity Keyboard should appear.
+1. After the scan has completed, the 'Unity Keyboard' should appear.
 Click and add device.
 1. Open Notepad.exe and watch it type.

 ### Android Setup<!-- omit from toc -->